jtvisona/python-hello-world/TTDL.md

 ### Tasks

 - [x] Automate the generation of md for wiki by adding code embedding and section formatting for samples
+- [ ] Combine numbering and embedding scripts
 - [ ] Specify list of files to be numbered, embedded in explanatory text, and appended to a single file